Deep Isolation Technology

 Wouldn’t communities reject disposal in their backyards?

-About 1/3 of US citizens already live within 50 miles of a place where nuclear waste is stored above ground in cooling pools and dry casks.
-Deep Isolation would take that waste and put it a mile or so underground, protected by over a billion tons of rock.
-This would make the waste significantly safer than the status quo.
+About 1/3 of U.S. citizens already live within 50 miles of a place where nuclear waste is stored above ground in cooling pools or dry casks.
+Deep Isolation would take that waste and put it thousands of feet underground, protected by over a billion tons of rock.
+This would make the waste safer and more secure than the status quo.

-Deep Isolation will only work with communities and states that give their support for the permanent isolation of the nuclear waste.
-If a community is not interested in permanent disposal, they can still plan on shipping their waste to an interim site, or a different disposal facility, when one becomes available.
+Deep Isolation will only work with communities and states that give their support for the permanent isolation of nuclear waste in their community and state.
+If a community and state are not interested in our permanent disposal method, they can still advocate for the waste to be shipped to an interim site, or a different disposal facility when one becomes available.

-The decision process as to whether a community would prefer to transport waste to another location or dispose of it nearby is a complex one.
-Potential benefits of permanent isolation in their community include a timely solution to improve safety, minimizing transportation, increasing jobs, and new fees for the use of land.
-Only if the community decides the benefits make it worthwhile would a site be selected.
+The decision process as to whether a community and state would prefer to transport waste to another location or dispose of it nearby is a complex one.
+Potential benefits of permanent isolation in their community and state include a timely solution that improves safety, minimizes transportation, adds jobs, and provides new fees for the use of land.
+Only if the community and state decide the benefits make it worthwhile would a site be selected there.

 What kind of consent is required from the local community?

 “Informed consent” is a minimum requirement for Deep Isolation.
-We prefer to talk about “enthusiastic consent”, meaning that we would seek to partner with communities that have a strong understanding of the safety and other benefits that could be realized from safely isolating the waste instead of waiting to see when and if a centralized storage or disposal option will be realized.
+We seek to partner with communities and states that have a strong understanding of the safety and other benefits that could be realized from safely isolating the waste instead of waiting to see when and if a centralized storage or disposal option will be realized.

 What will happen if the community is not interested?